Skip to content

 What is the WR100 Rating on Apple Watch Ultra?

 The WR100 rating on the Apple Watch allows water resistance up to 100 meters, certified under ISO standard 22810:2010.
-This rating allows you to use the Apple Watch in extreme water sports activities like kitesurfing and wakeboarding.
-Apart from that, you can take the watch for swimming in a pool or ocean.
+This rating allows you to use the Apple Watch in extreme water sports activities like kitesurfing, wakeboarding, and swimming in a pool or ocean.

-You can also take bath in a shower or hot tub while wearing the WR100-certified Apple Watch.
-On top of it, you can also wear the watch during recreational scuba diving for up to 40 meters.
+You can also bathe in a shower or hot tub while wearing the WR100-certified Apple Watch.
+On top of it, you can wear the watch for up to 40 meters during recreational scuba diving.

-For now, the WR100 water resistance rating is only available in the Apple Watch Ultra.
-This smartwatch is also EN13319 certified which is an international standard for diving accessories.
-Therefore, the Apple Watch Ultra is officially a diving accessory with an up to 40 meters range.
+The WR100 water resistance rating is only available in the Apple Watch Ultra 1st and 2nd generation.
+This smartwatch is also EN13319 certified, an international standard for diving accessories.
+Therefore, the Apple Watch Ultra is officially a diving accessory with an up to 40-meter range.

-The IP68 rating has both dust and water resistance- the number 6 signifies a certain level of dust resistance while the number 8 indicates a certain level of water resistance.
-It can assure an underwater exposure of up to 1.5 meters.
+The IP68 rating has both dust and water resistance- the number 6 signifies a certain level of dust resistance, while the number 8 indicates a certain level of water resistance.
+It can ensure an underwater exposure of up to 1.5 meters.

 Features